 POLICIES:

-1. Thurston County should cooperate with all governmental jurisdictions, including the Commander of the Joint Base Lewis-McChord military base, Indian Tribes within the county, and neighboring counties so that county-wide goals are achieved.
+1. Cooperate with all governmental jurisdictions, including the Commander of the Joint Base Lewis-McChord military base, Indian Tribes within the county, and neighboring counties so that county-wide goals are achieved.

-2. Land use decisions involving county lands adjacent to other jurisdictions should take into consideration the current land use and long-range goals of the neighboring jurisdictions.
-The County should provide adequate notification and opportunity to comment to adjacent jurisdictions prior to final action on a Comprehensive Plan or development regulation amendment.
-At a minimum, the County should provide notification to state agencies as listed by Department of Commerce, and the Joint Base Lewis-McChord Base Commander, at least 60 days prior to final action on a Comprehensive Plan or development regulation amendment.
+2. Land use decisions involving county lands adjacent to other jurisdictions must take into consideration the current land use and long-range goals of the neighboring jurisdictions.
+The county should provide adequate notification and opportunity to comment to adjacent jurisdictions prior to final action on a Comprehensive Plan or development regulation amendment.
+At a minimum, the county should provide notification to state agencies as listed by Department of Commerce, and the Joint Base Lewis-McChord Base Commander, at least 60 days prior to final action on a Comprehensive Plan or development regulation amendment.